 Difference between FRP, PVC & PP

 PVC is another great option for corrosive applications.
-These fans are suited for many of the same applications as FRP but will be limited by pressures, environment and temperature.
+These fans are suited for many of the same applications as FRP but will be limited by pressures, environments, and temperatures.

 Several factors determine which plastic composite should be used, which include:

-Due to the aforementioned factors, FRP is typically used most often and is the most commonly produced.
+Because of the things listed above, FRP is the most common material used and the most common material made.
 The PVC and PP materials are used less often.

-Where there is destructive airstreams & particulate matter that causes corrosion to equipment a plastic fan is imperative for the longevity of industrial fans.
+Where there are destructive airstreams and particulate matter that cause corrosion to equipment, a plastic fan is imperative for the longevity of industrial fans.

 Therefore, FRP is applied to industrial fans in order to benefit from: